Azure/bicep/docs/tutorial/01-simple-template.md

 In this tutorial we'll start from a blank file and build up to a file with the basic bicep primitives.

+If you haven't already, follow [these instructions](../installing.md) to install the bicep CLI and VS Code extension.

 ## Compile an empty bicep file

 Let's start by creating a blank file `main.bicep` and compiling it by running: